WhiteflagProtocol/whiteflag-js/docs/md/core.md

 ## Overview

-The `@whiteflag/core` package provides the modules that define Whiteflag core protocol features as specified in the Whiteflag standard.
-As such, this package is not a fully functional implementation of the protocol, but seperates core protocol functions from implementation-specific design decisions.
-Therefore, this package is not intented to be used directly by implementations of Whiteflag; instead, the `@whiteflag/protocol` should be used.
+The `@whiteflagprotocol/core` package provides the modules that define Whiteflag core protocol features as specified in the Whiteflag standard.
+As such, this package is not a fully functional implementation of the protocol, but separates core protocol functions from implementation-specific design decisions.
+Therefore, this package is not intended to be used directly by implementations of Whiteflag; instead, the `@whiteflagprotocol/main` should be used.

 This description provides a generic overview of the Whiteflag core package.
-Please refer to the [TypeDoc documentation](../typedoc) for a detailed description of all classes and functions.
+Please refer to the [WFJSL TypeDoc documentation](../typedoc) for a detailed description of all classes and functions.

 ## Whiteflag message class